HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

         Set this value to a **dn** suffix that is used for transient users.
 The suffix must NOT match your current suffixes for fully registered users.
 The default value is `o=transparent`.

-        (Optional): If you entered the wrong value in the **transparent.suffix** parameter, complete the following steps.
+        (Optional) If you entered the wrong value in the **transparent.suffix** parameter, complete the following steps.

         1. Log on to WebSphere® Integrated Solutions Console as the administrator.
         2. Go to **Security > Global Security**.